italia/design-comuni-ui-kit/README.EN.md

 ## How to contribute 💙

 If you want to report a problem or make an improvement request, open an [issue](https://github.com/italia/design-comuni-ui-kit/issues) using the [labels](https://github.com/italia/design-comuni-ui-kit/labels) correctly depending on the type of report.

+If you want to contribute with improvements or problem corrections, open a [pull request](https://github.com/italia/design-comuni-ui-kit/pulls) using the [labels](https://github.com/italia/design-comuni-ui-kit/labels) correctly depending on the type of contribution.